-This Dapp designed with two main utilization methods.
-In the first method, users install Ethereum light client on their smart phones and thus, they are connected directly to the Ethereum BC as shown in right side of the Figure 1.
-In the second method, users need to connect to an Ethereum client which may be installed on a laptop machine as shown in the left side of the Figure 1.
+The proposed Dapp's architecture is designed as a P2P system in which users hold Android-based smart phones and at the same time, they are connected to Ethereum clients.
+Design of this Dapp is based on two main methodologies.
+In First method, users will install Ethereum light client on their smart phones and thus, they are connected directly to the Ethereum BC as shown in right side of the fig 1.
+In second method, users need to connect to an Ethereum client which may be installed on a laptop machine as shown in the left side of the fig 1.